ArelShatz/TextEditor/README.md

 # TextEditor
- text editor made with assembly
+ text editor made with assembly for text mode 3h. assemble with TASM.